-I own a leasehold flat in Knottingley, conveyancing formalities finalised in 2002.
-Can you work out an approximate cost of a lease extension?
-Similar properties in Knottingley with a long lease are worth £195,000.
-The average or mid-range amount of ground rent is £45 per annum.
-The lease terminates on 21st October 2081
+I acquired a garden flat in Knottingley, conveyancing having been completed December 1996.
+Can you let me have an estimated range of the fair premium for a lease extension?
+Equivalent properties in Knottingley with a long lease are worth £179,000.
+The ground rent is £65 invoiced annually.
+The lease ceases on 21st October 2076

-The suggested premium range above a general guide to costs for renewing a lease, but we cannot give you a more accurate figure without more detailed investigations.
-Do not use this information in a Notice of Claim or as an informal offer.
-There are no doubt other issues that need to be taken into account and clearly you want to be as accurate as possible in your negotiations.
-Neither should you move forward placing reliance on this information before seeking the advice of a professional.
+The figure that we have given is a general guide to costs for renewing a lease, but we are not able to provide a more accurate figure without more comprehensive due diligence.
+You should not use this information in a Notice of Claim or as an informal offer.
+There may be additional concerns that need to be considered and you obviously want to be as accurate as possible in your negotiations.
+Please do not move forward based on this information without first getting professional advice.